genevaers/User-Documentation/docs/AdvancedFeatures/MetaData/CreateSummaryViewReportAggr.md

 ## Create a summary view - Report

-To create output that is delimited, the format phase is required.
-To define a view that will write delimited output:
+To define a view that will write report style output:

 ### Add new view definition